01MI/Laundromat_machines_availability_script/README.md

 # Laundromat machines availability script with cron jobs and a discord application

 ## Context
-Some laundromats allow you to retrieve machines status via their public gad.touchnpay.fr page.
+Some laundromats allow you to retrieve the status of machines via their public gad.touchnpay.fr page.
+This script is useful on weekends, especially if, like me, your residence has a laundromat with few machines and uses this web application.

-This script retrieve machines status via the API, if needed, creates cron jobs to periodically check the status and sends a discord notification when a machine is available.
+This script retrieves machines statuses through the API and, if needed, creates cron jobs to periodically check the status and send a discord notification when a machine is available.
 If a machine is available, a drop-down menu will be displayed.
-You can choose your machine after dropping of your laundry, then, a new cronjob will be created to notify you when to pick up your laundry.
+You can choose your machine after dropping off your laundry, then a new cronjob will be created to notify you when to pick up your laundry.
-This script is useful during weekends, if like me, your residence has a laundromat with few machines and uses this application.

 Example of the different states of a machine:
 <table>